xocybersec/TryHackMe-Walkthroughs/Valley.md

 # downloads file to local machine
 ```
 After that I used the `file` command to find out the file is an executable. <br>
-I wanted to check for name or passwords so I ran the `strings` command and couldn’t read much of anything. <br>
+I wanted to check for name or passwords, so I ran the `strings` command and couldn’t read much of anything. <br>
-At the end of the output there was a few lines with *UPX* which made me think to use that tool. <br>
+At the end of the output there were a few lines with *UPX* which made me think to use that tool. <br>
 ```
 $ upx -d valleyAuthenticator
 # decompressed the file